-Physical intervention of any young people is rarely used and only if the young person is at risk of harming themselves, others, or of seriously damaging property.
+As a general rule, physical intervention of any young people is not acceptable and is rarely used and only if the young person is at risk of harming themselves, others, or of seriously damaging property.
 As part of the young people's care plans there will an individual behaviour support plan which will include details of the physical intervention techniques appropriate for that individual young person.

-If physical intervention is used then all New Horizons NW Ltd staff members follow the guidelines of the Team Teach training programme.
+If physical intervention is used, then all New Horizons NW Ltd staff members follow the guidelines of the Team Teach training programme.
 This is one of the approved programmes of BILD and follows Government principles on the use of physical intervention.
 All New Horizons NW Ltd staff members have received training in Team Teach.
 Further details of the training programme are available from New Horizons head office and the designated team teach qualified tutors employed by the company.